davidowe/MATH681CourseProject/README.md

 I wanted to implement more challenging games than Domineering for my course project, but I figured I should start off with an easy game.
 The first game implemented is an impartial game called Chomp, where players take turns removing chunks of the board until there is nothing left.
 The game normally starts out as a rectangular board.
-A move consists of choosing any point on the board, and the move causes that point, and every point above or to the right of the move to disapear.
+A move consists of choosing any point on the board, and the move causes that point, and every point above or to the right of the move to disappear.
 There is an initial 'poisoned square' as the bottom left point on the board which neither player can make a move on.
 Example 3x4 game: